TLouf/discrete_maths/1-sets.typ

 #definition(title: "Inverse function")[
   If $f : X -> Y$ is bijective, we can define its *inverse function* $f^(-1) : Y -> X$ by the well-defined rule:
   $ f^(-1)(y) = x <==> y = f(x) $
 ]

+#question-box[
+  While all relations have an inverse, a function, which is a particular kind of relation, only has an inverse if it is bijective.
+  How come?
+]

 #definition(title: "Composition of functions")[